volkamerlab/kissim_app/notebooks/006_evaluation/README.md

 ## `013_profiling_karaman_davis__sitealign.ipynb`

-Predict ligand profiling using sequence (pooled Karaman and Davis dataset)
+Predict ligand profiling using SiteAlign (pooled Karaman and Davis dataset)

 In order to assess the predictive power of `kissim`, we here choose a ligand-centric evaluation.
 We will compare if `kissim` can predict on- and off-targets determined in ligand profiling studies.